 The beaches, shopping, and nightlife are for sure major draws for tourism in Georgetown, but this is a historical city that offers a lot to the cultured traveler.
 From a history museum to a fort, and even a working rum brewery open for tours, there I much to be seen here.

-Many travelers choose to visit Cayman Islands National Museum.
+An interesting landmark worth visiting is Cayman Islands National Museum.
 It is located in downtown Georgetown.
 This national museum has diverse collections and features exhibits on various topics, from a collection of Cayman artwork to a natural history collection full of fossils of sea critters.

 |Cayman Islands National Museum||(345) 949-8368||Downtown Georgetown|

 |National Gallery of the Cayman Islands||(345) 945-8111||1.9 mi.
 North of Central Georgetown|

 |National Trust Visitor Center||(345) 749-1121||0.9 mi.
 South-Southwest of Downtown Georgetown|

 If you like to explore the history of a foreign country, you should consider visiting a few of these historical attractions while vacationing in Georgetown.

 Many travelers choose to visit Fort George.
 It is located in downtown Georgetown.
 Visitors will find Fort George mostly in ruins, and a tour guide may tell tale of three canons that can no longer be traced, as well as four solid walls that were only about five feet tall each.
 At one time, local school children would play in the sandy grounds, and it did serve as a lookout point during World War II, but has otherwise seen no action throughout its history on the island.